 There are few projects more critical than protecting our troops in today’s ever-evolving defense landscape.
 Arconic is proud to take on the challenge.
 We partnered with the Army Research Laboratory on an initiative to develop an aluminum solution to one of the gravest threats to soldier safety: Improvised Explosive Devices (IEDs).

 Photo courtesy of U.S. Army

-Our engineers delivered the technology—the largest single-piece closed die forged aluminum hull for ground combat vehicles to replace today’s assembled hulls and deliver even greater strength and durability, while providing our troops twice the blast protection.
+Our engineers delivered the technology—a single-piece forged aluminum lower hull for ground combat vehicles designed to replace today’s assembled hulls and deliver even greater strength and durability, while providing our troops twice the blast protection.

 Game-changing design, life-saving technology—that’s the value of Arconic innovation.